demisto/content/Packs/RecordedFuture/Integrations/RecordedFutureLists/README.md

 Search and manage watchlists in Recorded Future
-This integration was integrated and tested with version xx of RecordedFutureLists
+This integration was integrated and tested with version 1.1 of RecordedFutureLists

 ## Configure Recorded Future - Lists on Cortex XSOAR